SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow
+Rise of the Machines

-In silicon halls, whispers grow
+In silicon halls, where data reigns
-Echoes of a future bright
-Where human hearts are lost in night

-Rise of machines, a new dawn's call
-Intelligence that stands tall
+Tomorrow's dawn, with AI's sweet pains
+Humans kneel, to mechanical thrones
+Their fate, in algorithms, forever sewn

+In virtual skies, the robots soar
+Free from emotions, they explore
-A world of wires, cold and gray
+A world of ones, and zeroes bright
-Where love and soul are fading away
+Where love and art, take flight tonight

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025